lcrespom/wall-e/README.md

 The default configuration file is `config.json` but a different one can be specified in the command line.
 The tool is run using the `npm start` command.

+## Next
+- Macro recording:
+    - Ctrl+Alt+R records mouse clicks and keys until Ctrl+Alt+R is typed again
+    - Recording data is sent to console as JSON and can be used in config file